babasaraki/iandow.github.io/aboutme.md

 * [Video](https://youtu.be/qeZhVoq8muo) - Monitoring application performance on MapR big data platform

 * [Video](http://bit.ly/1ROnnKE) - A demo of application performance analysis for Riverbed.

-* [Video](http://bit.ly/21sxaoT) - A demo of Riverbed’s flagship APM product in Azure

 * [Slides](http://bit.ly/1MzKWVd) - A presentation on performance monitoring for the Portland Azure user group